Home Privacy Policy

 What information we collect and how we use it

-For yours and our legitimate interests: for example, to detect and prevent fraud, money laundering and other financial crimes, monitor and improve our business, products and services, demonstrate compliance with applicable laws and regulations, handle legal claims, respond to other types of complaint not previously mentioned, and sending you postal direct marketing activities.
+For our legitimate interests: for example, to detect and prevent fraud, money laundering and other financial crimes, monitor and improve our business and our products and services, demonstrate compliance with applicable laws and regulations, handle legal claims and respond to other types of complaint not previously mentioned.
+We may also send you postal marketing communications where appropriate to do so and you have not opted out.
+Where we rely on legitimate interests, we assess our business needs to ensure that processing is proportionate and does not unfairly affect your rights.
+You have the right to object to this processing at any time.
+For more information, please see the “Your data rights” and “Marketing” sections of this policy.

 To protect vital interests: in extreme or unusual circumstances, we may need to use your information to protect your life or the lives of others.